For a manual build, choose the path below that matches your system.

 SAMRAI

-If you used PETSc to install MPI and HDF5 then you must add the flags
+If you used PETSc to install MPI and HDF5, add the flags

 to each call to configure.
 Note that SAMRAI is not compatible with modern versions of PETSc: we only use PETSc’s dependencies, not PETSc itself.
-Otherwise you should add the flags
+Otherwise, add the flags

 --with-CC="$(which mpicc)" \